Facing Vehicular Homicide Charges in Pennsylvania? Our Defense Attorneys Can Help.

 If you cause another person’s death while you are driving under the influence, Pennsylvania law covers that occurrence as a different, separate DUI offense.
 It is considered a second-degree vehicular homicide felony in the state of Pennsylvania.

-Penalties for Homicide by Vehicle
+Penalties for Homicide by Vehicle in Pennsylvania

 Vehicular homicide is a felony of the third degree punishable by up to seven (7) years in prison and fines up to $15,000.
 If the homicide took place in an active work zone, you risk being sentenced with up to five additional years of jail time.